cairo-book/cairo-book/src/ch201-architecture.md

 non-deterministic machine:

 - Hints are only available to the deterministic machine.
-- The deterministic machine has a full access to the memory, while the non-deterministic one has only a partial access to the memory, called the _Public memory_.
+- The deterministic machine has full access to the memory, while the non-deterministic one has only partial access to the memory, called the _Public memory_.
 - The deterministic machine has the full list of states (values taken by the registers) available while the non-deterministic one only has